Adr-hub/seventh-versioning-project/README.md

     Click on the ellipsis: a list is displayed.
 Then click on `Command Line Tools`.

-4. On the tools page there is another link you have to follow in order to install `MongoDB Database Tools` on your OS.
+4. On the tools page there is another link you have to follow in order to install `MongoDB Database Tools`.

     Once installed go back to the command line tools page.